For Parents Ready to Apply to ESU

 One way to visit is on a Daily Campus Visit.
 This option includes a presentation about admissions processes, living on campus and what ESU has to offer your student.
 You’ll then receive a tour of campus, a meeting with an academic advisor, a tour of the residence halls and a complimentary lunch.

 This event has similar elements to the daily visit, but instead of appointments with an advisor, students have the opportunity to visit with multiple departments at an academic fair.
-Black and Gold Days also feature a scholarship drawing for students who have applied or submit an application.
+Black and Gold Days also feature a scholarship drawing for students who have applied or submit an application during Black and Gold.

 Scholarships + FAFSA + Housing

-The FAFSA is an important document that you and your student will need to fill out in order for your student to receive any kind of federal financial aid, federal grants or federal work study.
-The FAFSA opens on October 1 and we suggest students fill it out as soon as possible on or after this date to ensure the best award amounts.
-While filling out the FAFSA, your student has the option to send their FAFSA directly to Emporia State.
+The FAFSA must be filled out to receive any kind of federal financial aid, federal grants or federal work study.
+It opens on October 1 and we suggest students fill it out as soon as possible on or after this date to ensure the best award amounts.
 Visit the FAFSA website to fill out the form.
 Our FAFSA school code is 001927.

-The educational benefits of living on campus are such that Emporia State University requires all full-time, first-year students to live in the residence halls (freshmen and international students).
-Living on campus provides easier access to campus, resources, community, and support through transitional issues.
+Living on campus provides easier access to campus resources, student events and academic support.
 Learn more about campus housing by visiting the Residential Life website.

 New, first time freshman admissions requirements: